Browser Setup Guide for Old or Slow Computers

 - Turn off autoplay, pop-ups, and unnecessary permissions.

-- Set tab sleep or memory saver for inactive tabs.
+- Set tab sleep or memory saver for inactive tabs (Edge, Opera, Brave).

 - Toggle hardware acceleration and keep whichever state feels smoother.

-- Clear old cache and site data once a month.
+- Clear old cache and site data once a month; consequently, storage stays lean.

 - Switch to a fast DNS or enable DoH with a trusted provider.